ucldc/appstrap/README.md

 It has stable branches that are tagged every quarter of the year, and the current (2013-05-30) release is their 50th.

 ## TODO scripts that set up httpd and tomcat servers from templates

+## role_test_certs
+Create test certificates for use with ssl/https

+## shib_it
+Shibboleth needs to be compiled with --prefix to run w/o root.
+Run this command to set up shibboleth.

 # License